Primary Navigation Mobile

 White 2018 Nissan Qashqai front three-quarter driving

-There’s plenty of electronic witchcraft going on behind the scenes to keep the Qashqai on the straight and narrow, with different levels of braking force applied to each individual wheel while cornering or travelling over undulating surfaces to keep the Nissan’s body as flat and stable as possible.
+There’s plenty of electronic witchcraft going on behind the scenes to keep the Qashqai on the straight and narrow.
+The brakes will individually snatch at each wheel while cornering or driving over bumpy surfaces to keep the car’s body as stable as possible.
 As well as making the car more nimble, the company claims this also improves comfort for passengers.

 All-wheel-drive versions get a more sophisticated suspension set-up with a multilink layout at the rear.
 Ride quality for all versions regardless of drivetrain is very good, with both large bumps and smaller imperfections absorbed smoothly.
 The Qashqai is equally at home around town, where its raised driving position makes it a cinch to position on the road.
 It’s easy to park, especially when equipped with parking cameras.